FFmpeg/FFmpeg/README.md

 Coding examples are available in the **doc/examples** directory.

+For Windows OS users, there is a set of ready-made BAT scripts: [FFMPEG_BAT](https://github.com/brendan8c/FFMPEG_BAT).

 ## License

 FFmpeg codebase is mainly LGPL-licensed with optional components licensed under